 For example, when do you need to have your key messaging finished?
 When do all your pitches to influencers need to be ready?
 When does your launch video need to be finalized?
 What activities do you want to do immediately following your launch, and what deliverables are associated with them?
 How will you measure the success of your launch?

 Think about all the different components that will go into your launch, when they need to be ready, and which items are interdependent.
 Build a schedule, and manage it like you would any other project.

 Don’t get so focused on your launch plan that you become blind to unexpected serendipity.
-Build some flexibility into your plan so that when favorable opportunities come up, you’ll be able to respond.
+Build some flexibility into your plan so that when favorable winds arise, you can be quick to trim the sails.